 Be sure that you have used the correct name and access key - they are case sensitive so if the name is all lowercase, you need to enter all lowercase name in Windows node as well.

-Also make sure that you have selected
+Also, make sure that you have selected

 Windows as your worker’s system.

-If you see the connection between Windows node and minerstat dahboard has been established, but the mining still hasn’t start, you probably haven’t configured the pools, wallets, and mining clients yet.
+If you see the connection between Windows node and minerstat dashboard has been established, but the mining still hasn’t started, you probably haven’t configured the pools, wallets, and mining clients yet.
 For mining to work, you will need to define the pool and wallet on which you want to mine in your address editor and select and prepare the default mining client in your worker’s config.
 The whole process is explained in this tutorial.

 If you face any problems, join our Discord and our team and community will gladly help you out.